Small Business Paycheck Protection Program

 Loan forgiveness is not automatic, you must request it.

-Forgiveness may be granted for some or all of the principal balance of the loan on eligible payments made within 8- or 24-weeks, depending upon your chosen covered period, from the date of loan disbursement (the date funds were deposited into your account).
-Based on the employer maintaining or quickly rehiring employees and maintaining salary levels., loan forgiveness may be reduced if full-time headcount declines, or if salaries and wages decrease.
+Forgiveness may be granted for some or all of the principal balance of the loan on eligible payments made between 8 and 24-weeks from the date of loan disbursement (the date funds were deposited into your account).
+Loan forgiveness may be reduced if full-time headcount declines or if salaries and wages decrease.

-- Loan payments are deferred for 10-months after the end of your covered period, but interest will continue to accrue – even if the loan is not forgiven, in part or in full.
-The borrower will be responsible under the loan for any amounts not forgiven.
+- Loan payments are deferred for 10-months after the end of your covered period, but interest will continue to accrue even if the loan is not forgiven in part or in full.
+The borrower will be responsible for any amounts not forgiven.

 - You should review and modify any automatic payments like ACH and automatic debits for the account holding these loan proceeds.

-- The SBA may limit the timeframe by which you’ll need to ask for forgiveness.
+- The SBA may limit the timeframe by which you will need to ask for forgiveness.

 There are three forgiveness applications, and which one you use depends upon your unique set of circumstances.
-Contact your FNBT relationship manager if you're unsure which one you should complete:
+Contact your FNBT relationship manager if you are unsure which one you should complete:

-- 3508EZ - can be used if you don't qualify for the simple form, didn't cut wages/salary or staff, or otherwise meet one of the exemptions noted within the application's instructions
+- 3508EZ (“Easy Application”): Can be used if you don't qualify for the simple form, did not cut wages/salaries or staff, or otherwise meet one of the exemptions noted within the application's instructions

-- Full application - to be used if you don't qualify to use either of the above
+- 3508 (“Long Form”): To be used if you do not qualify to use either of the above

 - Payroll tax filings reported to the IRS